 The art of Espalier is basically bringing plants into a certain shape.
 It isn’t a new practice.
 The Greeks as well as the Romans configure garden plants such as cypress and native boxwood into various shapes.
 The Baroque period (16th century in Europe) was filled with new garden designs with diverse aspects.
 Architects were not content with simple construction level gardens or terraces, installing water basins and canals, and designing curved or straight pathways, every tree and shrub.
 Every living part of these gardens had some artificial shape.

-Ultimately, it was smaller crown forms found in shaped fruit growing that were the origins and foundation of today’s intensive orchard systems.
+Ultimately, it is smaller crown forms in shape fruit growing that are the origins and foundation of today’s intensive orchard systems.

-The experience by growing espalier fruit trees, laid the foundation for applications in today’s intensive fruit production and for training new crown forms.
+The experience of growing espalier fruit trees laid the foundation for applications in today’s intensive fruit production and for training new crown forms.

 Espalier Fruit Trees For Wall, Hedge, and Pergola

-The book contains ideas to help create your own espalier creation on wall, hedge or pergola.
-Everything from installation, shaping and tree care is in this Schiffer publcation.
+The book contains ideas to help create your own espalier creation on a wall, hedge, or pergola.
+Everything from installation, shaping, and tree care is in this Schiffer publication.

 I love the appearance of these structures.
 Do you have an Espalier in your garden?
 I would love to hear from you so please comment on this post.
 Let me know what you really think by reaching out to me on social media or my contact page.